fsText-suite/fsText/README.md

 - fit a classifier (K-NN, Random Forest) on the training samples
 - for a new example, use the trained classifier

-The model performance on the test dataset we provide (`Datasets` folder) is the following:
+The model performance on the test dataset we provide (`ddatasets` folder) is the following:

 ![images](Images/perf_2.png)